learn-co-curriculum/phase-1-control-flow-lab/README.md

-# (Speed Detector)
+# (Nest Salary calculator)

 #### Date, 2024/03/24

 #### By *Charles Mumo*

 ## Description
-It's a  program that takes as input the speed of a car.
+It's a program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.

 ## Installation
 You use git clone to be able to download the documents in the GitHub